EdnahM/EdnahM/README.md

 :telescope: I am currently working on building a datawarehouse integrating data aspect and enhance ease in analysis and research functionalities.Applying tech to help mums out there.

-:seedling: I’m currently  in Machine Learning and Data Engineering Path, Exploration of How to use Big data in a more simpler and comfortable way.
+:seedling: I’m currently  in Machine Learning , Data Engineering Path, Big data.

-:dancers: I’m looking to collaborate In open-source projects that improves the well being of people thinking I’m looking for help in DevOps Career Path
+:dancers: I’m looking foward to collaborate In open-source projects that improves the well being of people thinking I’m looking for help in DevOps Career Path

 :speech_balloon: Ask me about Python/Flask/Django/React/Flutter/Docker/Hadoop/Data Science and Machine Learning